 Software Engineer for Quantum Communication Systems: high performance data processing

-QuTech is a mission-driven research institute, run by Delft University of Technology (TU Delft) and the Netherlands Organisation for Applied Scientific Research (TNO).
+QuTech is a mission-driven research institute run jointly by Delft University of Technology (TU Delft) and the Netherlands Organisation for Applied Scientific Research (TNO).
 Together, we work on a radically new technology with world-changing potential, developing scalable prototypes of a quantum computer and an intrinsically safe quantum internet.

-QuTech is creating the quantum future.
-We believe that quantum technology can be a game changer in many social and economic sectors, including health, agriculture, climate and safety.
-To achieve our ambitious goals, we bring together scientists, engineers and industry in an inspiring environment – with plenty of space for ambition, entrepreneurship and innovation.
-QuTech’s research and engineering activities are conducted in three divisions: Quantum Computing, Quantum Internet and Qubit Research.
-Our divisions and support teams include 220 FTE and over 300 dedicated people, and we are happy to welcome new colleagues who share our vision and enthusiasm!
+We are creating the quantum future, and we believe that quantum technology will be a game changer in many social and economic sectors – including health, agriculture, climate and safety.
+To achieve our ambitious goals, we bring together scientists, engineers and industry in an inspiring environment, with plenty of space for ambition, entrepreneurship and innovation.
+Our research and engineering activities are conducted in three divisions: Quantum Computing, Quantum Internet and Qubit Research.
+220 FTE and over 300 curious people work in our divisions and support teams, and we actively welcome new colleagues who share our vision and enthusiasm.